Marie Skłodowska-Curie Actions (MSCA) Postdoctoral Fellows: Expression of Interest

-Eligible candidates interested in submitting an application for the MSCA PF call 2023 with the Insight SFI Research Centre must first fill out and submit the Expression of Interest (EoI) form.
-The Call for expressions of interest has now closed.
+Eligible candidates interested in submitting an application for the MSCA–PF call 2024 with the Insight Centre must first fill out and submit an Expression of Interest (EoI) form available here.

 All correctly submitted EoIs will be reviewed by members of the Insight pre-award team.
 Only those candidates that are deemed eligible and whose expertise and research proposals align with Insight’s scientific areas will be selected for an interview with a potential supervisor.
 The Insight team will assign candidates to a suitable supervisor based on research alignment and availability.

-The decision to support a candidate will be ultimately made by the Investigator and an employment contract will only be issued if the proposal is successful in securing funding in the Marie Skłodowska-Curie Actions Postdoctoral Fellowship 2023 call.
+The decision to support a candidate will be ultimately made by the Investigator and an employment contract will only be issued if the proposal is successful in securing funding in the MSCA-PF 2024 call.